 Because a payment plan for medical bills, involves your personal finances and budget requirement, I find that most clients want to set up a payment plan themselves.
 But if you need our help you, we are here for you.

-A payment plan involves the following steps:
+A payment plan for medical bills involves the following steps:

-- Negotiate an affordable monthly payment with the bill collector.
+- Negotiate an affordable monthly payment with the "bill collector."

 Now, let's explain the above steps.

 Once you have an agreement on a monthly amount, make your payments on time.
 This is a huge trust builder.
 As long as you make your payments on time, a payment plan allows you to maintain your credit history and avoid a bad mark on your credit history for a medical bill that was not your fault to start with.
-Make sure to by check or money order so you have a record of payment.
+Make sure to pay by check or money order so you have a record of payment.